simonkarman/portfolio/projects/markdown/lisapruijn-nl.md

 After you have setup your DNS records in NeoStrada you can go back to Netlify to add you domain name as the primary domain of your projects.
 Once you have done that you can scroll to the bottom of the page to enable TLS (Transport Layer Security) for your websites, which ensure your visitors will visit your website securly using an HTTPS connection.
 It can take a bit of time before the generation of the certificate succeeds, please try again after 1 and 24 hours.

 ## Final Remarks
-Now every time that you make changes on your local machine, commit those changes, and then push that to your repository your website should update within a few minutes.
+Now every time that you make changes on your local machine, commit those changes, and then push that to your repository.
+Your website should update within a few minutes.

 The next steps!
 For those new to HTML you can read this excellent article on how to get started [websiteplanet.com/blog/html-guide-beginners](https://www.websiteplanet.com/blog/html-guide-beginners/)